Equality, diversity and inclusion

 The General Osteopathic Council is committed to promoting equity, valuing diversity and embracing inclusivity throughout our work as a regulator, a service provider and an employer, provide equality of opportunity.

 Under the Equality Act 2010 we are subject to the ‘general equality duty’ that applies to all bodies exercising public functions.

-- ensure our regulatory framework is fair and free from discrimination
+- Ensure our regulatory activities are fair and free from unlawful discrimination

 - Promote equality of opportunity and access to the osteopathy profession